 Carry prescription medication in original packaging, and a copy of your doctor’s prescription.

 - Yellow Fever

 - Malaria is highly prevalent.
 Malaria prophylactic meds are recommended for all travelers.

 - Diarrheal Illnesses are very common.
 You should follow food safety precautions.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-With the exception of the road linking Cotonou in the south to Malanville on the border with Niger in the north, roads in Benin are generally in poor condition and are often impassable during the rainy season.
-Benin's unpaved roads vary widely in quality; deep sand and potholes are common.
-During the rainy season from mid-June to mid-September, dirt roads often become impassable.
+Road Conditions and Safety: With the exception of the road linking Cotonou in the south to Malanville on the border with Niger in the north, roads in Benin are generally in poor condition and are often impassable during the rainy season.
+During the rainy season from mid-June to mid-September, dirt roads become impassable.
 Four-wheel drive vehicles with full spare tires and emergency equipment are recommended.

 Gasoline smuggled from Nigeria is widely available in glass bottles and jugs at informal roadside stands throughout Cotonou and much of the country.
 This gasoline is of unreliable quality, often containing water or other contaminants that can damage or disable your vehicle.
 Drivers should purchase fuel only from official service stations.
-There are periodic gas shortages, which can be particularly acute in the north of the country where there are few service stations.
+There are periodic gas shortages, especially in the north of the country where there are few service stations.